digital-blueprint/relay-example-bundle/README.md

-# Relay Template Bundle
+# Relay Example Bundle

-This Symfony bundle can be used as a template for creating new bundles for the DBP Relay project.
+This Symfony bundle can be used as an example for creating new bundles for the DBP Relay project.

 When including this bundle into your API server it will gain the following